 Course Descriptions and Agendas

 Workshop offerings may vary from year to year based on needs.
-Here are all PPCDL Workshops Catalog.
-If one of the topics listed is of interest to you, consider including that topic in the annual “Topics Needed Survey”, which will be held in October 2025.
+For those interested in learning of all the topics offered by the PPCDL Workshop Instructors over the years, the workshop titles and descriptions are available in the PPCDL Workshop Catalog.
+If a topic or topics are of interest, consider requesting that topic(s) in the annual “Topics Needed Survey”, which is available each October.
 This survey gathers current needs to help the planning team members develop the workshop topics offered each year.
 If you are interested in these workshops, we need to hear your opinions!
-Look for the Topics Needed Survey when it is posted here and announced through the NPDN listserv in early fall each year.
+Look for the Topics Needed Survey when it is posted here and announced through the NPDN member listserv in October each year.

 Registration